Travel writing based on first-hand experience

 How to visit Petra in 2 days

 Petra is mainly visited on foot.
-The city is over 10 km2 , so you can walk around for a long time.
-In addition to the main trail where you will find the main attractions, there are several hikes to do to see other monuments and have different views of the facades.
-These trails are numerous and you can easily spend several days on the site before having covered them all.
+The city is over 10 km² so you can walk for a long time.
+In addition to the main trail, which features the main attractions, several hikes offer opportunities to explore other monuments and enjoy different views of the facades.
+These trails are numerous, and you can easily spend several days on the site before you have covered them all.
 If many are content to walk the 30 minutes that separate the reception from Kahzneh, my intention in going to Petra was certainly not to stop there.
-You will see that these two days in Petra were very busy.
+You will see that these two days in Petra were jam-packed.

 DAY 1: Hiking The Main Trail in Petra

 For my first day in Petra, I took the main trail that starts from the reception of the Visitor Center.
-I wanted to explore the site like a real tourist and especially, I admit, I was eager to see Kahzneh, the famous Treasury of Petra.
-From the first steps, we notice the popularity of the place: the groups of tourists are numerous and we have to make our way through them to get around.
-At the beginning of the trail, horsemen offer us to take the ride on horseback rather than walking.
+I wanted to explore the site like a real tourist, especially, I admit, to see Kahzneh, the famous Treasury of Petra.
+From the first steps, we notice the place’s popularity: the groups of tourists are numerous, and we have to make our way through them to get around.
+At the beginning of the trail, horsemen offer us a ride on horseback rather than walking.
 The main trail is 4 km long, so plan the same distance for the return.
 Make sure you have a map of the site so you don’t miss anything.

 Al-Siq

-Al- Siq is a fairly narrow canyon (between 3 and 10 m wide) of about 1.2 km that leads to Kahzneh.
+Al- Siq is a relatively narrow canyon (between 3 and 10 m wide) of about 1.2 km that leads to Kahzneh.
 I found the passage magnificent with its orange walls.

 Kahzneh (the Treasure)

 I will remember my arrival at the Treasury of Petra for a long time.
 The facade slowly takes shape as we cross the last few meters of the Siq: a spectacular moment.
 The structure is so impressive that it almost made me forget the chaos that reigns.
-The tourist groups are very numerous and there are several Bedouins (mostly children) who hope to take us for a camel ride or to the Treasury from above, one of the best places in Petra to take a photo.
+The tourist groups are very numerous, and several Bedouins (primarily children) hope to take us for a camel ride or to the Treasury from above, one of the best photo spots in Petra.

 The Street of Facades